By Andrew Sobel and Olivier Jacob

 - You take too long to get to the point.
 You need to have an opening "hook" that immediately engages the other person, like the red thread or title of an article that makes you start reading the first paragraph.

-- You "tell" (e.g., describe statistics about your business, talk about methodologies, etc.) instead of "show" (e.g., share short customer examples, best practices, etc.).
+- You "tell" (e.g., describe statistics about your business, talk about methodologies, etc.) instead of "show" (e.g., share short examples of customers, best practices, etc.).

 - You lack self-confidence, which is communicated through the words you use, your body language and your overall attitude.
 If you don't present yourself as a peer, you'll be treated as a supplier, not a potential trust partner.
 Humility is different - it's actually a powerful combination to exude strong confidence tempered with humility.